-iOS 10 Update For iPhone 7 Plus And iPad Mini/Air 2 To Bring Dark Mode, Control Center Shortcuts And More
+iOS 10 Update For iPhone 7 Plus And iPad Mini, Air 2 To Bring Dark Mode, Control Center Shortcuts And More

 So what do we know about that new Theatre Mode?
 Well, whatever it offers, it’s expected to be a pretty big addition to iOS.
 Sources close to Apple are claiming that the Cupertino-based company plans to provide the new Theatre Mode with a dedicated icon in the Control Center.

 Dickson confirmed to a number of news outlets that the new mode will be represented by a popcorn icon in the Control Center.
 With that in mind, it could very well be the case that the new mode simply offers a way to enjoy video and other media without being disturbed.
-However, with iOS 10.3 is expected to be little over a week away, users of the iPhone 7, iPad Pro and various other Apple devices might not have to wait all that long to find out what Apple is planning to offer with their new Theatre Mode.
+However, with iOS 10.3 expected to be little over a week away, users of the iPhone 7, iPad Pro and various other Apple devices might not have to wait all that long to find out what Apple is planning to offer with their new Theatre Mode.

 Mockup imagines what the rumored Jet White iPhone 7/7 Plus would look like [Video] https://t.co/ssd377O2J9 pic.twitter.com/R8PhiLmbRS